Ebrellin-i and Lyric

 is an ongoing project done by a two-woman studio named Infernal Shenanigans, who both do writing and art for the project.
 Currently, it consists of the completed first trilogy (Book One A Token-Box With Which to Buy a Soul

 , Book Two The Buzzards That Circle The Throne

 , and Book Three The Souls That Pass Through the Void

 ), the first book of the sequel White Thaumist trilogy, Awakening at Midnight

 ; as well as several miniseries and shorts.

-The series is on hiatus while Book one is undergoing editing, a print edition of the Peacock King trilogy as well as an art book are planned.
+The series is on hiatus while Book One is undergoing editing, the Book One print edition is currently running as a Kickstarter

 ''The enigmatic Peacock King, ruler of half of the known world, seeks to possess the land itself by enslaving the spirits of the wild.
 Gerald, a newly initiated Poet whose magic is as real as he can write it, is also one of the Armed — enforcers of the Law who wield guns with souls.
 His mission: infiltrate the Peacock King's Court and gather intelligence.
 Unfortunately for Gerald, things quickly go awry...